paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The BBC’s Breakfast News had titles involving a globe at the centre of a clock face which turned back on itself before the ‘C’ in BBC spun out and around the globe, all to the music of horns and chimes.
 Similar themes were expressed later its One O'clock news programme.
 Later bulletins at six and nine had much heavier music, but still carried images of globes and maps of the world.

-{% include 'photos' with figures.34
+{% render 'photos' with figures.34
   caption: 'Title sequence for <cite>BBC Breakfast News</cite>.
 (BBC, 1989)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.35
+{% render 'photos' with figures.35
   caption: 'Title sequence for <cite>BBC One O’Clock News</cite>.
 (BBC, 1986)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.36
+{% render 'photos' with figures.36
   caption: 'Title sequence for <cite>BBC Six O’Clock News</cite> titles.
 (BBC, 1984)'
   image_preset: 'thumbnail'
 %}

 As for ITN, these images were used much less, preferring to use purely computer animated sequences involving the programme titles or in the case of News at Ten, a computer rendered London skyline before closing in on the familiar clock face of Big Ben.

-{% include 'photos' with figures.37
+{% render 'photos' with figures.37
   caption: 'Title sequence for <cite>ITN News at 12:30</cite>.
 (ITN, 1989)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.38
+{% render 'photos' with figures.38
   caption: 'Title sequence for <cite>ITN News at Ten</cite>.
 (ITN, 1988)'
   image_preset: 'thumbnail'
 %}